-All MEWPS, whether rail or road mounted must be subject to the pre-use checks and maintenance and inspection regimes as defined in VR procedure PE326 Safe Use of Vehicular Plant & Cranes.
+All MEWPS, whether rail or road mounted must be subject to the pre-use checks and maintenance and inspection regimes as defined in VR procedure PE326 - Vehicular Plant and Crane Operations.

-Where other types of MEWPs are selected for use, the requirement for restraints should be risk assessed using the VR SAF30 procedure dependant on the work situation and type of equipment.
+Where other types of MEWPs are selected for use, the requirement for restraints should be risk assessed using the VR SAF30 - Risk Assessment procedure dependant on the work situation and type of equipment.